Install Ubuntu on WSL2

 What you will learn

-• How to enable and install WSL on Windows
+• How to install and enable WSL on Windows

-• How to install Ubuntu 24.04 LTS using the Microsoft Store or WSL commands in the terminal
+• How to install Ubuntu 24.04 LTS using the terminal or the Microsoft Store

 What you will need

-• Windows 10 or 11 running on either a physical device or virtual machine
+• Windows 10 or 11 running on a Windows machine

 • All of the latest Windows updates installed